-A project guardian will be identified, and members of the new Dementia Project Group will ensure the collation of current dementia related workstreams within the Hospice are scrutinised with a dedicated forward plan created.
+A project guardian will be identified, and members of the new Dementia Project Group will ensure the collation of current nt s and the future b dementia related workstreams within the Hospice are scrutinised with a dedicated forward plan created.
 Consideration of what an extended dementia offer could look like, including the undertaking of appropriate 'train the trainer' educational programmes, will be a priority.
 In addition, we will closely align to the dementia strategies at 'place' to ensure equity for everyone regardless of where they live.
+How will the progress be monitored and reported?

 The Dementia Project Group will report into the Care & Quality Committee, with regular updates provided to the Equality, Diversity and Inclusion Group and the Individual Experience Management Group.
+Priority 3: Patient Experience

 In support of the frequent wish for urgent burial for religious reasons: Co-designing GP and family information leaflets with local faith leaders to aid GP and family preparedness after death.
 Author: Dr Pippa Russell, Hospice Consultant and Medical Examiner, Mohamed Omer, Co-founder of Gardens of Peace, Ilford, with Muslim, Jewish and GP community engagement.
+How was this identified as a priority?

 Our local community includes many for whom urgent burial is important for religious reasons.
 The relatively new Medical Examiner service has provided some new process challenges for GPs, leading at times to unintended obstacles to smooth death certification (a requirement before burial can occur).
 This has been seen by our local faith leads, and by our hospice too.
 We see an opportunity to better help and support families to achieve a timely burial.
 Urgent burial is not always possible, but this project aims to help by ensuring families, loved ones and GPs (as usual providers of a proposed Medical Certificate of Cause of Death) are as prepared as possible for dying, and to be information ready for necessary after death processes, towards making those processes smoother for the Medical Examiner/Registrar services and for the bereaved.
+What goals are we setting?

 A simple, informative leaflet for families of people who are nearing the end of life which enables them to be ready for 'what next after death'.
 An equally useful/informative leaflet for GPs as usual providers of the proposed Medical Certificate of Cause of Death, co-created to ensure a secure understanding of what is needed after death, towards clearer expectations and smoother after death processes, which we hope will facilitate the ability for more rapid burial.
 Development of the leaflets will be collaborative and involve sense checking with faith leads from Muslim, Jewish and other communities, also with families with experience of bereavement and with local GPs.
+What will the impact be?

 A meaningful difference for our communities for whom urgent religious burial is important.
+How will the progress be monitored and reported?